leiwanglsu/geog4057/Lectures/sda.md

 point = arcpy.Point(4.900160, 52.378424)
 ```

-- A point object is not a geometry object, but it can be used to construct a PointGeometry object
+- A Point object is not a geometry object, but it can be used to construct a PointGeometry object

 ```python
 point = arcpy.Point(4.900160, 52.378424)